Log in via

 Province Victoria B.C.
 Canada B.C.

-This VoterMedia ballot is not currently funded.
+This Votermedia ballot is not currently funded.
 It is displayed as a demo for if and when there is funding.
 Without funding there may be few votes, which makes the rankings less meaningful.
-For a recently funded ballot, see Burnaby.

 We welcome comments, corrections, questions, suggested blogs to add etc -- please email admin[at]votermedia.org.